J. R. Miller: Early years

 Miller was the second child of ten, but his older sister died before he was born.
 James and his sisters attended the district school in Hanover Township, Beaver County, Pennsylvania until, when James was about fourteen, his father moved to a farm near Calcutta, Ohio.
 The children then went to the district school during the short winters and worked on the farm during summer.

-In 1857, James entered Beaver Academy and in 1862 he progressed to Westminster College, Pennsylvania, from which he was graduated in June 1862.
+In 1857, James entered Parsonsfield Seminary and in 1862 he progressed to Westminster College, Pennsylvania, from which he was graduated in June 1862.
 Then in the autumn of that year he entered the theological seminary of the United Presbyterian Church at Allegheny, Pennsylvania.

 The Christian Commission

 The Christian Commission was created in response to the disastrous First Battle of Bull Run.
 On 14 November 1861, the National Committee of the Young Men's Christian Association (YMCA) called a convention which met in New York City.
 The work of the United States Christian Commission was outlined and the organization completed the next day.

 In March 1863, Miller promised to serve for six weeks as a delegate of the United States Christian Commission, but at the end of this time he was persuaded to become an Assistant Field Agent and later he was promoted to General Field Agent.
 He left the Commission on 15 July 1865.